Saishritha/mainflow_python_internship/README.md

 # mainflow_python_internship
- Task 1: Basic Python programs

  Overview
-This repository contains my implementation for Task 1 of my python developer main flow internship.
+This repository contains my implementation for Tasks of my python developer internship in main flow .
 The task focused on understanding and working with Python's basic operations, loops , lis methods etc
 - Lists
 - operations
 - loops
+to design algortithms,and develop various python programs.

- 📝 Task Description
+ 📝 Tasks Description
-The objective of this task was to design algorithms,string manipulation and logical reasoning.
+The objective of this task was to design algorithms,string manipulation and logical reasoning,problem solving,graph theory etc.

 Outcomes:
 - Improved understanding of Python's basic operations and their applications in different programs.